stellio-hub/stellio-context-broker/README.md

 * Releases are tagged with the version number, e.g., `stellio/stellio-search-service:2.0.0`
 * `latest` tag is no longer used for releases as it can be dangerous (for instance, triggering an unwanted major upgrade)
-* Developement versions (automatically produced when a commit is pushed on the `develop` branch) are tagged with a tag containing the `-dev` suffix, e.g., `stellio/stellio-search-service:2.1.0-dev`
 * On each commit on the `develop` branch, an image with the `latest-dev` tag is produced, e.g., `stellio/stellio-search-service:latest-dev`

 The version number is obtained during the build process by using the `version` information in the `build.gradle.kts` file.